fountain of wisdom • visiting france & paris

 • article synopsis •

-I keep insisting that one of the most difficult events in the life of anyone who is not French is to be face-to-face with French people.
+I keep insisting that one of the most difficult events in the life of anyone who is not French is to be face-to-face with a French person.

 It is because French people can tell if that person has been raised to be well-mannered, or not.